oceanprotocol-archive/OEPs/9/README.md

 * When the Contract has been signed by all the parties, the PROVIDER AGENT send an Authorization Consumption request ([CON.004](#CON.004)).
 The PROVIDER gives the information necessary to consume the ASSET (it includes where is the asset and how to get access).
 This information is encrypted using asymmetric cryptography.
 So only the CONSUMER using his/her private key should be able to get decrypt this data.
 This is stored on-chain.
 * The MARKETPLACE AGENT, subscribed to the transaction log, after to get notice the contract has been signed and access granted, notify the CONSUMER saying the ASSET is ready to be consumed.
 * The CONSUMER request access to download the asset [CON.005](#CON.005) using the information provided on-chain by the PROVIDER.
 * The PROVIDER AGENT the Access Control layer validate the access grants of the CONSUMER to the ASSET related to the Contract.
-This is validated using the Decentralized VM.
+This is validated using the KEEPER::DEC-VM.
 On-Chain Access Control.
 * If everything is okay, the PROVIDER returns the content of the ASSET in the same request.

 The workflow described is one of the available options.
 Because the protocol is flexible, **alternative workflows can be implemented**: